Role of electron-electron interactions in $M$-valley twisted transition metal dichalcogenides: Abstract

 \section{Abstract}

-We investigate the role of long-range Coulomb interactions in $M$-valley moir\'e systems using the self-consistent Hartree-Fock approximation.
+We investigate the role of long-range Coulomb interactions in $M$-valley moir\'es using the self-consistent Hartree-Fock approximation.
 This platform was recently proposed [\href{https://www.nature.com/articles/s41586-025-09187-5}{Nature \textbf{643}, 376 (2025)} and \href{https://arxiv.org/abs/2411.18828}{arXiv:2411.18828 (2024)}] as a new class of experimentally realizable moir\'e materials using twisted transition metal dichalcogenides homobilayers with the 1T structure.
-While these seminal studies considered the noninteracting theory without an interlayer bias due to an electric displacement field, this work shows that both electron-electron interactions at finite doping and an interlayer bias strongly modify the moir\'e bands.
-For small twist angles, the density of states as a function of filling and interlayer bias shows qualitatively different behavior for twisting near aligned ($0^\circ$) and antialigned ($60^\circ$) stacking.
-More interestingly, the Van Hove singularity becomes pinned to the Fermi energy over a finite range of doping, an effect known to enhance both superconductivity and strongly correlated states.
-For aligned stacking this occurs only at zero electric field, while for antialigned stacking this happens both at zero and finite field.
-Our work demonstrates that correlated states in $M$-valley 1TtTMDs can be strongly tuned \textit{in situ} both by applying an electric displacement field and by electron doping.
+While these seminal studies considered the noninteracting theory without an electric displacement field, this work shows that both electron-electron interactions at finite doping and an interlayer bias strongly modify the moir\'e bands.
+For small twists ($\lesssim 5^\circ$) the density of states versus filling and interlayer bias displays qualitatively different behavior for twisting near aligned ($0^\circ$) and antialigned ($60^\circ$) stacking with tunable Van Hove singularities (VHSs).
+Moreover, interactions pin the VHS to the Fermi energy over a finite range of doping both at zero and finite bias depending on the stacking type, an effect known to enhance both superconductivity and strongly correlated states.
+At half filling, we obtain the phase diagram as a function of interaction strength, interlayer bias, and twist angle.
+We find a competition driven by band mixing between an isotropic ferromagnet and an antiferromagnet that are nearly degenerate over a wide range of experimentally accessible parameters.
+Our work demonstrates that correlated states in $M$-valley 1T tTMDs can be strongly tuned \textit{in situ} both by applying an electric displacement field and by electron doping.

 Correlated states in moir\'e materials that emerge by partially filling energetically flattened bands have been intensively explored in hexagonal systems where the low-energy degrees of freedom originate from high-symmetry points such as the $K/K'$ and $\Gamma$ points of the Brillouin zone \cite{lopesdossantos_graphene_2007,suarez_morell_flat_2010,bistritzer_moire_2011,wu_topological_2019,angeli_gamma_2021}.
 A prominent example is magic-angle twisted bilayer graphene where the bands near charge neutrality arise from Dirac cones at the $K/K'$ valleys, leading to an approximate $\mathrm{U}(4) \times \mathrm{U}(4)$ symmetry in the low-energy sector combining spin, valley, and sublattice degrees of freedom \cite{bultinck_ground_2020}.
 This system hosts a range of interaction-driven phenomena, including correlated insulators \cite{cao_correlated_2018}, superconductivity \cite{cao_unconventional_2018}, and intervalley coherence \cite{nuckolls_quantum_2023}.
 Another prominent example are twisted transition metal dichalcogenides (TMDs) such as twisted bilayer 2H WSe$_2$ and MoTe$_2$ where strong Ising spin-orbit coupling locks the spin to valley at the $K/K'$ point in the valence band.
 Here interactions give rise to superconductivity \cite{xia_superconductivity_2025,guo_superconductivity_2025,xu_signatures_2025}, itinerant magnetism \cite{knuppel_correlated_2025,ghiotto_stoner_2024}, and the fractional anomalous quantum Hall effect \cite{zeng_thermodynamic_2023,park_observation_2023}.
 A parallel line of work has focused on $\Gamma$-valley moir\'e TMDs, where the low-energy bands are valley-less.
 Examples include the valence band of twisted homobilayers of 2H MoS$_2$ or 2H MoSe$_2$ \cite{angeli_gamma_2021} which display correlated states such as Wigner crystals \cite{kaushal_magnetic_2022}, enabled by the flatness of the $\Gamma$-valley moir\'e bands.